 I could go on about many other experiences similar to this, and I wish that I could tell you that these experiences emboldened me and made me a tougher little girl, but they did not.
 This treatment only broke down my self-esteem even more, and made me an even better target for bullies.
 But the area that I was forced to live in was so run-down that it was not simple bullies that I was surrounded by; it was drug dealers/users, woman-beaters, and scammers.

 Because self-love was something that was never instilled in me, through my life-long journey of self-improvement, I am getting better every day, even on the days that I struggle.
 Being involved in pageantry has opened my eyes to a world of opportunity, when before I was trapped in a world of scarcity.
-I am still standing because I have had faith in myself when nobody else did.
+I am still standing because I have had faith in myself.
 I was forced to learn to rely only on myself, and to be self-sufficient, which I am grateful for.
 Pageantry has changed my life.
 I want every girl who dreams of a better life to know that it is possible, and you ARE worth it!